magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/content-type-preview.md

 [Custom Toolbar]: toolbar.md
 [Roadmap and Known Issues]: roadmap.md
 [Creating Custom Content Block]: creating-custom-content-block.md
+[How to create custom PageBuilder content type container]: how-to-create-custom-pagebuilder-content-type-container.md

 ## What's in this topic
 This topic describes how to use the `RenderPool` on the stage to render a backend [content type] preview.